 The LOCKT operation tests the lock as specified in the arguments.
-If a conflicting lock exists, the owner, offset, and length of the conflicting lock are returned; if no lock is held, nothing other than NFS4_OK is returned.
+If a conflicting lock exists, the owner, offset, length, and type of the conflicting lock are returned; if no lock is held, nothing other than NFS4\OK is returned.
+Lock types READ\LT and READW\LT are processed in the same way in that a conflicting lock test is done without regard to blocking or non-blocking.
+The same is true for WRITE\LT and WRITEW\LT.